 BRN adapted the focus group intervention into community outreach kits (video, posters, flyers, active display) which were distributed to local agencies that the target population frequented.
 “Booster Champions” at the agencies (elementary schools, WIC, Head Start, community health clinics) were given in-service training about booster seat use and the campaign materials.
 Parent educational sessions delivered by CPS Technicians about booster seat use were scheduled at schools, daycare centers, and churches.
 Lastly, a one-time booster seat giveaway event was promoted through flyers distributed at schools and agencies.
 The campaign was conducted in the intervention community (IC) of Norristown, PA with a control community (CC) of York, PA.
 Six months after the campaign, the IC had experienced a 28 percent increase in booster seat use over baseline with no change in the CC.
 Restraint use was also improved among adult caretakers.
 This study marked the third positive evaluation of the “No Regrets” message to elevate booster seat use.

 Study 4 - AAA Dissemination of Boosting Restraint Norms in Three Communities (2012-2013)

-CIRP and AAA clubs of Tidewater, VA, Akron, OH, and AAA Southern New England are collaborating to disseminate BRN.
+CIRP and AAA clubs of Tidewater, VA, Akron, OH, and AAA Southern New England collaborated to disseminate BRN.
 In 2012, the collaboration created a practice model for BRN that can be used by AAA clubs generally and also maintains the integrity of the campaign piloted in Study 3.
-The three AAA Clubs are implementing the campaign in Spring 2013.
-Program evaluation conducted by AAA will determine if BRN can be successfully implemented in other communities through the AAA federation and, possibly, other community-based groups.
+The three AAA Clubs implemented the campaign in Spring 2013.
+Program evaluation conducted by AAA determined that BRN could be successfully implemented in other communities through the AAA federation and, possibly, other community-based groups.